(7 MIN READ)

 Job orchestration tools enable IT to assemble end-to-end processes that manage data and dependencies across the enterprise.

 Progress in information technology is judged by simplicity and the level of abstraction.
-For instance, the execution of jobs was simplified by grouping those jobs into batches, and then by scheduling those batch jobs.
+For instance, job execution was simplified by grouping jobs into batches and then scheduling those batch jobs.
 The complexity behind programming codes was abstracted into operating systems, and as IT became more busy, automation was used to simplify.

 Basic job scheduling isn’t enough, and neither is siloed automation.

-Essentially, IT can automate as much as it possibly can, but it won’t be able to automate much at all if they can’t integrate new technologies into existing IT processes.
-Relying on custom scripts doesn’t cut it –scripting is too slow and error-prone.
+Essentially, IT can automate as much as it possibly can, but it won’t be able to automate much at all if it doesn’t integrate new technologies into existing IT processes.
+Relying on custom scripts doesn’t cut it — scripting is too slow and error-prone.

-But by orchestrating –that is, by integrating and automating disparate processes from a single location– IT is able to swiftly assemble and maintain end-to-end processes that manage data and dependencies from a host of different technologies.
+But by orchestrating, or integrating and automating disparate processes from a single location, IT is able to swiftly assemble and maintain end-to-end processes that manage data and dependencies from a host of different technologies.

 Organizations employ multiple task schedulers, many of which are native to a single platform (Windows Task Scheduler, Oracle Scheduler) or are home-grown applications.
-Managing jobs in siloes works well enough when there aren’t many siloes, for example, back when IT could rely on a homogeneous mainframe.
+Managing jobs in silos works well enough when there aren’t many — for example, back when IT could rely on a homogeneous mainframe.

-Low-code integration platforms such as SOAPs (service orchestration and automation platforms) or workload automation solutions provide universal connectors and API adapters that enable IT to transform APIs into reusable building blocks –abstracted chunks of code– that can be assembled or integrated into end-to-end processes.
+Low-code integration platforms such as Service Orchestration and Automation Platforms (SOAPs) or workload automation solutions provide universal connectors and API adapters that enable IT to transform APIs into reusable building blocks (abstracted chunks of code) that can be assembled or integrated into end-to-end processes.

-This provides several key benefits to the IT team:
+This provides several key benefits to an IT team:

 There are many examples of job orchestration tools that can be used for business and IT processes.
 Organizations need to determine the requirements of their business to best determine what they need.
 For simpler automation needs, in-product tools like Microsoft Windows Task Scheduler or CRON can be used.
-For more complex environments, a more powerful tool like a workload automation platform should be used.
-Its range of functionality will give organizations the ability to scale their automation as the business grows.
+For more complex environments, a more powerful tool, like a workload automation platform, should be used.
+Its range of functionality will give organizations the ability to scale automation as the business grows.

 Job orchestration tools include: